• Skip to main content

 Does My Generator Need To Be Grounded?

 The best way to know if your portable generator has a built-in ground is to check the owner’s manual.
 This should tell you exactly how to ground a portable generator.
-If you don’t have a manual, look on your generator for a grounding post.
+If you don’t have a manual, look for a grounding post on your generator.

 If it contains a ground post, most likely you will need to connect it to a separate grounding rod.
-This is especially true if when connecting portable generators to a house or other building, and not plugging directly into power receptacles mounted on the generator.
+This is especially true when connecting portable generators to a house or other building and not plugging directly into power receptacles mounted on the generator.

 How To Properly Ground A Generator

 You ground your portable generator by connecting it to a grounding rod with copper grounding wire.
-This is a simple process that can be done with tools you probably already have on hand.
+This simple process can be done with tools you probably already have on hand.

 What Do You Ground A Generator To?